Barry Ace

+Barry Ace (born 1958) is a First Nations sculptor, installation artist, photographer, multimedia artist, and curator from Sudbury, Ontario, who lives in Ottawa.
+He is Odawa, an Anishinaabe people, and belongs to the M'Chigeeng First Nation.

-Barry Ace (artist) (born 1958) is an Anishinaabe (Odawa) photographic and multimedia artist and curator from Sudbury, Ontario.
-Ace's work includes mixed media paintings, and mixed media textile and sculptural work that combines traditional Anishinaabe textiles and beadwork with found electrical components.
-Ace has a strong interest in combining traditional and contemporary technologies, aesthetics, and techniques in his artwork.
+Ace's work includes mixed media-paintings, and mixed media textile and sculptural work that combines traditional Anishinaabe textiles and beadwork with found electrical components.
+Ace has a strong interest in combining Indigenous and global technologies, aesthetics, and techniques in his artwork.

 Early life

 Barry Ace was born in Sudbury, Ontario.
 He is a band member of M'Chigeeng First Nation, Manitoulin Island.
 Ace's surname is pronounced "Es" and translates to the Ojibwe word for "clam," also relating to the word for "small clam" spelled "esiins" or "esens."
 Ace's heritage links him to Chief Assance (alternatively spelled Aisance, Aissance, and Essens) of the Nigig (Otter) clan, the otter being an important messenger figure in Anishinaabe history.
 Ace was first introduced to techniques that he would later employ in his artistic practice at the age of seven or eight when he helped his great-aunt Annie Owl-McGregor to make Anishinaabe splint-ash baskets.
 He also found inspiration from the beadwork, quillwork, and basketry made by his grandmother Mary McGregor-Ace.